privacy-scaling-explorations/zkevm-circuits/aggregator/README.md

     chunk_pi_hash   := keccak(chain_id || prev_state_root || post_state_root || withdraw_root || chunk_data_hash)
 ```

-This is done by compute the RLCs of chunk[i]'s data_hash for `i=0..k`, and then check the RLC matches the one from the keccak table.
+This is done by computing the RLCs of chunk[i]'s data_hash for `i=0..k`, and then check the RLC matches the one from the keccak table.

 4. chunks are continuous when they are not padded: they are linked via the state roots.